carblue/acos5/README.md

 Linux/Kubuntu 22.04 LTS (extensively tested, everything implemented works as expected),
 Windows 11 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: SM and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
 Note that, for the time being, after all this annoying, time consuming hassle with Windows, I don't plan to let this build participate in the goodies that libtasn1 will allow i.a. for sanity-check).

+In the future, I'll test only Linux and the last OpenSC version supported, which is 0.25.1 currently.
+It's advised to install that OpenSC version.
+Also, testing will be limited to 1 hardware version, which is CryptoMate64 currently.

 Release tags get added irregularly, mainly i.o. to refer to something from `acos5_gui` (as a minimum driver release requirement).
 In any case, master's HEAD has the best driver code for You.